FoodPrints’ Approach to Food Education

 We believe that one of the most effective ways to teach nutrition is through modeling – adults preparing and enjoying fresh fruits and vegetables with young children.
 We encourage eating meals with a variety of nutrient-rich foods (including dessert) and enjoy the ritual of eating together.
 Students feel so proud when adults and peers eat what they have made and this reinforces the positive experience of working with, and eating, new ingredients.

 Avoid Food Shaming

 Studies show that food shaming will not lead to people changing their eating habits or food choices.
-As our staff discussed the recent New York Times article “Are Schools Teaching Kids to Diet?” that looks at how nutrition is often taught in schools, we reaffirmed our approach to food education: creating familiarity and appreciation for fresh food through exposure and positive experiences, while meeting kids and families where they are at without judgement.
+We believe in creating familiarity and appreciation for fresh food through exposure and positive experiences, while meeting kids and families where they are at without judgment.
 We know that most caregivers strive to provide the best food they can to their families and we believe we should not make anyone feel bad about that.

 Focus on Repeated Exposure & Involvement in Preparation

 Repetition and involvement may lead to an increased willingness to try the food.
-It can take 8 – 10 presentations of a new food before a child will openly accept it.
-We believe it is important to give students multiple experiences with different preparations of nutritious new foods so they become familiar with and explore them without being pressured to eat the food each time.
+Research finds that 8-10 presentations of a new food helps young children openly accept it.
+We believe it is important to give students of all ages multiple experiences with different preparations of nutritious new foods so they become familiar with and explore them without being pressured to eat the food each time.
 In our program, even during instances when they choose not to eat it, students help to prepare the food and use their senses to become more familiar with new ingredients.